What Are The Differences Between Compounds And Mixtures

 1. Observe the Appearance:

 • Mixtures: Look for visible differences in the components.
 Can you see distinct layers or particles?
 If so, it's likely a heterogeneous mixture.
 If it appears uniform throughout, it might be a homogeneous mixture.
-For example, if you see undissolved sugar at the bottom of your iced tea, it's a heterogeneous mixture.
+To give you an idea, if you see undissolved sugar at the bottom of your iced tea, it's a heterogeneous mixture.

 • Compounds: Compounds typically appear as a single, uniform substance.
 You won't be able to distinguish different components with the naked eye.
 Think of table salt (NaCl); it's a white crystalline solid that looks the same throughout.